mrhunsaker/RShinyStapplet/README.md

 ## Contributing

+Contributions are welcome!
+Please review the code style and documentation standards before submitting pull requests.
+All new code should include clear comments and section headers.

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 ### How to Contribute

+- Fork the repository and create a new branch.
+- Add or improve modules, documentation, or accessibility features.
+- Ensure all code is commented and production-ready.
+- Submit a pull request with a clear description of changes.

 1.  **Fork the Project**
 2.  **Create your Feature Branch** (`git checkout -b feature/AmazingFeature`)